 (1% minus WSEL – vertical tolerance) is less than or equal to the topographic elevation at the study point and the topographic elevation at the study point is less than or equal to (1% plus WSEL + vertical tolerance).

 The vertical tolerance is defined by half the contour interval of the USGS 24K Quad for the study area.
-For this study a vertical tolerance of 5 feet was applied since the contour interval was 10 feet.
+For this study a vertical tolerance of 5 or 20 feet was applied, depending on contour interval.

 For the horizontal test the following must be true to pass the test: